foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 <details><summary>How many CPU cores and how much RAM should I use? ▼</summary>

-  As of June 7, 2021 Oracle offers [significant and flexible resources](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm#compute) for their Always Free Tier instances.
-You can now have up to 4 Ampere cores and 24GB of RAM spread over up to 4 instances, for free.
+  As of June 14, 2026 Oracle offers reduced but still [significant and flexible resources](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm#compute) for their Always Free Tier instances.
+You can now have up to 2 Ampere cores and 12GB of RAM spread over up to 4 instances, for free.
 This guide recommends the selection of 1 core and 4GB of RAM as that is more than enough to run Foundry.

   An additional core may help increase performance of Foundry slightly and a few more gigs of RAM could help in the most extreme cases for resource-intensive modules.
 You can flexibly edit the shape after creation if you want to adjust the resources after creation.